Nick Fanti: Long Island Ducks

 On June 21, 2024, Fanti signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
-In 6 appearances for the Ducks, he recorded a 2.25 ERA with 11 strikeouts across 8 innings pitched.
+In six appearances for the Ducks, he recorded a 2.25 ERA with 11 strikeouts across eight innings pitched.
 Fanti became a free agent following the season.

+Staten Island FerryHawks

+On June 25, 2026, Fanti signed with the Staten Island FerryHawks of the Atlantic League of Professional Baseball.